Toolbox Assessment

 Boud, 1994

-Designing good quality assessments, related to your teaching activities and learning objectives (constructive alignment), is challenging but very important, as the statement indicates.
+Designing good quality assessments, related to your teaching activities and learning objectives (constructive alignment), is not easy but very important, as the statement indicates.
 The assessment steers the learning process and has substantial consequences for the students.
-That is why you want to make sure our assessment is of good quality; that it will be valid, reliable, and transparent.
-Besides these criteria, efficiency and practicability may also be important factors.
+That is why you want to ensure your assessment will be valid, reliable, and transparent.
+And efficiency and practicability may also be important factors.

-Designing, administering, assessing, grading, and evaluating assessments, can be seen as a process or cycle with several steps.
-In our toolbox, we give you information on each step of this assessment cycle.
-After the design phase, the steps are to some extent different for assessing with written tests or assignments.
-We therefore address these separately.
+Designing, administering, assessing, grading, and evaluating assessments can be seen as a cyclical process with several steps.
+In our toolbox, we give you guidelines and suggestions on each step of this assessment cycle.
+After the design phase, the steps differ for assessing with written tests or assignments.
+We therefore show two different cycles with the related links.

-First general step: 1.
+The first general step is the same for both cycles: 1.
 Design (learning objectives, method choice, assessment scheme, specification table).

 > 1. Design